Create Self-Signed S/MIME Certificates

 subjectAltName = email:copy

-Next, we set the OPENSSL_CONF environment variable to reference the new configuration file.
+Next, set the OPENSSL_CONF environment variable to reference the new configuration file.
 Setting this environment variable eliminates the warning message mentioned earlier.
 This part is Windows specific.
-Recall that I have installed OpenSSL in the c:\openssl\ directory, named the configuration file smime.cnf, and saved it in the c:\openssl\ directory.
+These examples assume OpenSSL is installed in the c:\openssl\ directory and that smime.cnf is saved there as well.

-Open a command prompt window and be sure to Run as administrator if you are on Windows.
+Open a command prompt window, using Run as administrator on Windows.
 Execute the following command:

 set OPENSSL_CONF=c:\openssl\smime.cnf

 When openssl.exe is executed (from the c:\openssl\bin\ directory), there is no warning message and the OpenSSL> prompt is displayed.
-Type exit and you’ll be returned to the c:\openssl\bin\> prompt.
+Type exit to return to the c:\openssl\bin\> prompt.

-For those using Windows, if you ever need to remove the OPENSSL_CONF environment variable, then use the following command to launch the Environment Variables dialog box to create, edit, or delete user or system variables.
+On Windows, use the following command to launch the Environment Variables dialog box to create, edit, or delete user or system variables if the OPENSSL_CONF environment variable needs to be removed.

 rundll32 sysdm.cpl,EditEnvironmentVariables